Apartment | 3 bedrooms | sleeps 5

 Fishing from land is permitted, but sea bass fishing from boats is prohibited.
 Within walking distance there are good local facilities for eating out.
 Throughout the year the Maltsters Arms next door hosts musical and other events indoors which can only be heard by attending them.
 In the summer months these activities (sometimes accompanied by quayside BBQs) move outdoors, always shutting down by 10.00pm.

 I double bedroom with a double bed, 1 double bedroom with twin single beds and a single room with a single bed.
-There is a separate WC with wash basin.
+There is a family bathroom comprising, bath, shower, washbasin & WC.
+There is also a separate WC with wash basin.

 From the lounge and patio, the apartment has a lovely view of Crownley woods opposite and Bow Creek.
 Bow Creek is a tidal tributary of the River Dart.
 Tuckenhay is at the head of Bow Creek and is about 7 miles from the mouth of the River Dart at Dartmouth.
 When the tide is favourable, Tuckenhay is a popular lunchtime destination for small vessels from Totnes, Dartmouth and Stoke Gabriel.